 15. You will hear lots of stories of rejection, but you don’t know about their strategy unless you try what works for your industry and own your personal development.
 Block the noise!

 16. Be clear on your niche, this is where most career professionals struggle.
 Do SWOT on you!

-17. Work on the job search strategy, branding on the resume and LinkedIn is important, get help from the right expert
+17. Work on the job search strategy, branding on the resume and LinkedIn is important, and get help from the right expert

 18. Apply for the right role which matches at least 80% of job skills.
 Stop running after Applicant Tracking System (ATS) and fancy template.

-19. Earlier you start networking and implement job search strategy with the right people easier you would be able to crack the dream role
+19. Earlier you start networking and implement a job search strategy with the right people easier you would be able to crack the dream role

 20. Just because someone lived in Canada for years, doesn’t make them an expert at everything.
 Get advice from someone who worked in the Canadian workforce for years within your niche market or who has hired people like you in Canada!

-21. Get advice from someone who has been in your shoes and is in the position where you see yourself in years from now.
+21. Get advice from someone who has been in your shoes and is in the position where you see yourself years from now.
 Talk to people in your industry, not your family and friends who have no expertise in the current market/ workforce

 22. Tune out pieces of advice from those who give you One Size Fits All.
 You need personalized advice based on your targeted role.